Alsweider/SpotiRagequit/README.md

 # How it works
 Double click on the .bat file.
 It will close Spotify, delay a second and restart Spotify.
 After another second delay, PowerShell is used to send a spacebar input to Spotify, which resumes playing the current playlist.
+For easy access, it is recommended to create a shortcut in the start menu, for example.

 # Troubleshooting